isabelbrechin/Course-Feedback/README.md

 ## Problem Statement
 In the traditional educational setting, collecting and analyzing student feedback is often a manual and time-consuming process.
 Professors find it challenging to derive meaningful conclusions from vast amounts of qualitative data, and as a result, vital insights for improving course delivery are often overlooked.

+Additionally, the quality of student feedback varies considerably.
+Research indicates that consistent quality in student feedback can significantly improve professors' capacity to understand and incorporate student suggestions.

 ## Innovation and Solution
 The Course-Feedback-Analysis App addresses this problem by automating the collection and analysis of feedback.
 It applies natural language processing to understand the context and emotions behind student responses, allowing educators to quickly grasp student sentiment and identify areas for improvement.

+Furthermore, the app encourages students to enhance the quality of their feedback through AI-powered suggestions, fostering an environment of continuous improvement and effective communication between students and their professors.

 ## Technological Stack
 - **Frontend**: HTML, CSS